rafayq8674-lang/animal-info-finder/README.md

 Vite — build tool
 Hosted and deployed via Google AI Studio's built-in publishing feature Screenshots
-(Add these directly in the GitHub README editor by dragging in the images you already have: the search screen with popular species, the African Elephant result screen, and one more search result.)

 How to Run the Project Locally
 Clone this repository
 Run npm install to install dependencies